 There won’t be an HR25 or anything like that to replace it.
 The series that includes HR20, HR21, HR22, HR23 and HR24 stops here, for better or worse.
 There comes a time when you have to move on, and the HR20/HR21/HR22/HR23 series DVRs are now so old that they really don’t have the processor power to deliver the new features DIRECTV wants to put in.
 DIRECTV could build a much faster 2-tuner DVR to replace them but they won’t; as I said demand is down because people want Genies.

 More than anything, this means that you really need to think about SWM.
 As we move forward, all DIRECTV receivers will be SWM-only.
 If you haven’t upgraded to SWM yet, you’re part of a shrinking group.
-Our downloadable guide will help you get there, and you need to know that it’s possible to convert any dish to SWM by connecting an external multiswitch.
+Our downloadable guide will help you get there.
 Let this be your wakeup call if you haven’t embraced SWM technology.
+It’s easier to wire, and it’s just as reliable.
+It’s true that there are some limitations for world travelers who want to use the same wiring for satellite service in other countries, but we can help you work around that.